 Kauffman, D. F., & Husman, J. (2004).
 Effects of time perspective on student motivation: Introduction to a special issue.
 Educational Psychology Review, 16(1), 1–7. https://doi.org/ 10.1023/B:EDPR.0000012342.37854.58

 Kitzrow, M. A. (2003).
 The mental health needs of today’s college students: Challenges and recommendations.
 Journal of Student Affairs Research and Practice, 41(1), 167–181.

 Maddux, J. E. (1999).
 Expectancies and the social–cognitive perspective: Basic principles, processes, and variables.
 In I. Kirsch (Ed.), How expectancies shape experience (pp. 17–39).
-Washington, DC: American Psychological Association.
+American Psychological Association.